 Whether you are a paper or electronic filer, you can sign up to receive an email every reporting period reminding you of the due date.

-A late filing penalty is charged at $25 per month or fraction of a month that a report is delinquent.
+A late filing penalty is charged at $25 for each 30 days or fraction thereof that the report is delinquent.
 Florida law provides a floating rate of interest for late

 payments of taxes and fees due.
 Interest rates, including daily rates, are published in Tax Information Publications that are updated on January 1 and July 1 each